Flag of Montenegro: Historical

 After the 1991–1992 breakup of SFR Yugoslavia, a noncommunist "rump" Federal Republic of Yugoslavia (also known as Serbia and Montenegro) was formed by the Republic of Serbia and Republic of Montenegro.
-In 1993 the latter adopted as its flag a horizontal tricolor of red, light blue and white, with the size ratio of 1:3, making it the widest national flag in the world.
+In 1993 the latter adopted as its flag a horizontal tricolor of red, light blue and white, with the size ratio of 1:3, making it the longest national flag in the world.

 Increased Montenegrin nationalism saw FR Yugoslavia replaced in 2003 by the looser State Union of Serbia and Montenegro, which failed to prevent a 2006 Montenegrin independence referendum precipitating the dissolution of the union.
 During this period, in 2004 the Assembly of the Republic of Montenegro passed the "Law on State Symbols and the Day of the Statehood of Montenegro" including a new, distinctive flag, based on an old royal banner.
 It was promulgated in the official gazette on 12 July 2004 and came into force the following day, which was proclaimed Statehood Day.
 The July law gave the government 60 days to produce a comprehensive specification; in fact this was finalized on 16 September 2004 and published the next day.
 In the interim, some flag manufacturers had interpreted the July law's zlatnim obrubom "gold border" as a fringe rather than a bordure; the latter interpretation was confirmed by the September specification.
 On the day of proclaiming independence flag of 2004 became Montenegro's national flag.

 The flag is mandated by Article 4 of the Constitution of Montenegro adopted in 2007.
 The provisions relating to the flag in the 2004 Law on State Symbols were affected by subsequent amendments in 2011 and 2019.
 An updated flag protocol was published in 2020.